๐ŸงฌMolecular Biology

 DNA Ligation

-• DNA ligase catalyzes phosphodiester bond formation between the 3'-OH and 5'-phosphate groups of adjacent nucleotides
+• DNA ligase catalyzes phosphodiester bond formation between the 3'-OH of one nucleotide and the 5'-phosphate of the adjacent nucleotide, sealing nicks in the DNA backbone.

-Compare: Sticky ends vs. blunt ends—both result from restriction digestion, but sticky ends have complementary overhangs that hydrogen-bond before ligation, dramatically increasing efficiency.
-If an FRQ asks why a cloning experiment failed, check whether the ends were compatible.
+Compare: Sticky ends vs. blunt ends: both result from restriction digestion, but sticky ends have complementary overhangs that hydrogen-bond before ligation, dramatically increasing efficiency.
+If an exam question asks why a cloning experiment failed, check whether the ends were compatible.

 Amplifying DNA Sequences

 Before you can clone a gene, you often need more copies of it.
-PCR exploits the principles of DNA replication and thermal denaturation to exponentially amplify specific sequences from minimal starting material.
+PCR exploits the principles of DNA replication and thermal denaturation to exponentially amplify a specific sequence from minimal starting material.

 Polymerase Chain Reaction (PCR)